 Of the three views, this one offers the highest level of detail into what was expressed by the commenter.
 Each row represents a Comment group, which is a combination of one Topic (and all synonym variations), one Opinion (and all synonym variations) and the assigned sentiment category.

-When selecting a Comment checkbox, the user has the options of hiding the Comment (sending to a Blacklist), Tagging the Comment or exporting it to CSV.
+When selecting a Comment checkbox, the user has the options of hiding the Comment (sending to a Blacklist) or Tagging the Comment.